 As a teenager Don worked on the family's truck farm, which produced vegetables that were sold in Brooksville or shipped to New York City.
 But when major league spring training began, Hankins sometimes slipped away to a nearby ballpark and watched the players.
 Training camps were more informal and less publicized in that era, and youths like Don often helped by shagging flies in the outfield --a fun duty that got them into the ballpark.
 According to Don's son, Bob Hankins, speaking in a 2007 interview, his father -- who often pitched sandlot ball in nearby Brooksville -- got to throw batting practice for at least one major league team training in the Tampa region.
 Tall and slender at 6'3" and 180 pounds in his prime, Don was strong, physically fit, and displayed a good fastball and change-of-pace.
 Talented, hard-working, and persistent, the young man with sharp gray eyes and jet black hair developed a lifelong passion for baseball.
 Fortunately for him, Tampa fielded one of six teams in the Class C Florida State League.
 Based on Don's reputation for pitching, Tampa signed the 19-year-old late in the 1921 season.
 Thus, the Indiana native took the first step toward fulfilling his boyhood baseball dream.

 In 1922 Tampa slipped, posting a 54-60 record and dropping to fourth place, 15 games behind first-place St. Petersburg.
-Again piloted by Tom Leach, Tampa had three pitchers who won at least 14 games.
+Again piloted by Tommy Leach, Tampa had three pitchers who won at least 14 games.
 Cesar Alvarez, who led the league in strikeouts with 151, produced a 14-15 record.
 Jim Black led the Smokers with an 18-11 mark, and Frank Riel was 16-18.
 Hankins finished at 7-14 in his first full pro season.
 The tall right-hander pitched 206 innings in 34 games, mostly starts, fanned 105, and walked 95 batsmen.
 Tampa's club again featured good hitting, but with little power.
-Osborne led the club with a .348 batting average, while Hines Vaughn ranked second with at .332.
 Baseball was still dominated by teams that produced base hits, stolen bases, bunts, hit-and-run plays, and good fielding.
 But the game was changing, thanks notably to the prodigious home run slugging of Babe Ruth.
 When Hankins pitched for the Tigers in 1927, Ruth set baseball's most famous record of 60 home runs -- and one came off the Brooksville right-hander.